General Distribution Requirement

 A history major is planned in consultation with a student's advisor and comprises no fewer than 40 history credits.
-These credits may include up to four internship credits (HIST 624) if approved by a history department member, and four independent study credits (HIST 614) carried out under the supervision of a member of the department.
+These credits may include up to four internship credits (HIST 624) approved by the history department, and four independent project credits (HIST 614) carried out under the supervision of a member of the department.
 Preceptorship in history credits (HIST 634) may not be counted among the first 40 credits for the major but may be a supplement to them.
 Courses completed for college credit prior to matriculation at a collegiate level institution, such as Advanced Placement or International Baccalaureate courses, may not be used in completion of a major.
 Except with consent of the department, the major will include no more than eight introductory level course credits and no more than eight history credits taught by faculty outside the department.

 All history majors are required to take: